ngnk/streamsmiths/README.md

 This project is currently in an early stage, and we've identified several areas that will take the idea to the next level.
 Our primary focus for future development is organized into the following categories:

 **User Experience and Interface (UI/UX)**

-- Platform Migration: Migrate the frontend from Streamlit to a more robust framework like Next.js.
+- Migrate the frontend from Streamlit to a more robust framework like Next.js.
 This will provide greater customization and control over the visualization experience, enabling a more professional and scalable user interface.

-- Custom Watchlists: Implement features for custom channel/video watchlists and easier input methods.
+- Implement features for custom channel/video watchlists and easier input methods.
 This will facilitate more efficient control over the data being tracked and analyzed.

-- Browser Integration: Explore browser extensions or tools for seamless integration and data input directly from video platforms.
+- Explore browser extensions or tools for seamless integration and data input directly from video platforms.

 **Additional Data Integration**

-- To increase the dimensions and insights that can be derived, we plan to integrate data from diverse external sources:

-- Social Media: Integrate data from platforms like the Twitter API to analyze social engagement surrounding video content.
+- Integrate data from platforms like the Twitter API and Spotify to analyze social engagement surrounding video content.

-- Contextual Data: Incorporate data from Google Trends and Wikipedia to provide richer context and external factors influencing the trends being analyzed.
+- Incorporate data from Google Trends and Wikipedia to provide richer context and external factors influencing the trends being analyzed.

-- Other Platforms: Investigate integrating data from platforms like Spotify for broader media analysis.

 **Data Orchestration and Scalability**

-While the current setup is functional, migrating to a dedicated orchestration platform will be necessary for enterprise-level scale:

-Orchestration Migration: Transition the data pipeline from GitHub Actions to a more comprehensive workflow management platform, such as Apache Airflow.
+- Transition the data pipeline from GitHub Actions to a more comprehensive workflow management platform, such as Apache Airflow.
 This will allow for greater resilience, more complex and high-level data transformations, and improved monitoring for a scalable, production environment.

 ---